Retroid Pocket 2 Design

-Generally speaking, the upgrade to the Android 8.1 version is absolutely not mandatory for those who will use the Retroid Pocket 2 only with the Retroid OS but it could be useful for those who want to optimize the different emulator settings or want to add other emulators or apps or games via the Play Store.
+Generally speaking, the upgrade to the Android 8.1 version is not mandatory.
+But it could be useful for those who want to optimize the different emulator settings or want to add other emulators or apps or games via the Play Store.

-Retroid Pocket 2 is positioned in a price range that makes it easily accessible and enjoyable even without other additional costs, but with only $ 5 we can add Drastik (and have access to the Nintendo DS library) and a larger SD Card (even just one 64 GB) we can improve everything a lot.
+Retroid Pocket 2 is positioned in a price range that makes it easily accessible and enjoyable even without other extra costs.
+If you (like me) fall in love with Retroid Pocket 2, with only $ 5 we can add Drastik.
+Drastik can give us access to the Nintendo DS library and a larger TF Card (even one 64 GB) we can improve everything a lot.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.